open-source-modelling/Smith_Wilson_python/README.md

 This implementation is based on the [Technical documentation of the Methodology to derive EIOPA's risk-free interest rate term structure](https://www.eiopa.europa.eu/sites/default/files/risk_free_interest_rate/12092019-technical_documentation.pdf).

-The link is for version published on 12/09/2019.
+The version available on this link was published on 12/09/2019.
 See Section 7.

 ## Problem